MyTurnyet/spftware-as-craft-blog/content/adhd/adhd-career-ceiling.md

 What if your expertise was built through collaboration rather than solo deep work?

 In mob or ensemble programming, the team works together on the same problem simultaneously.
 Knowledge sharing is built-in, not an add-on.
 You're always learning from others while contributing your own perspective.

-**ADHD strengths**: External structure from collaboration keeps you on track.
-Body doubling effects help with focus and motivation.
-Immediate feedback prevents going down rabbit holes.
-Your ability to make creative connections shines in group problem-solving.

-**What makes this viable**: Teams and organizations that adopt ensemble programming as their standard practice, not just an occasional technique.
+For ADHD developers, this creates exactly the kind of external structure we thrive on—body doubling effects help with focus, immediate feedback prevents rabbit holes, and the collaborative environment lets creative connections shine.

+When I work with teams that practice ensemble programming, I see ADHD developers light up in ways they never did working solo.
+The constant engagement, the shared cognitive load, the way the team keeps you from getting stuck is transformative.

-**For individuals**: Seek out teams where ensemble or pair programming is the norm.
+If you're exploring this path, seek out teams where pair or mob programming is the norm, not an exception.
 Ask about collaboration practices in interviews.
-Find the mob programming community.

-**For leaders**: Recognize that collaborative mastery is still mastery.
-Someone who excels in mob programming is bringing **enormous value** even if they're not the solo architect type.
+Connect with the mob programming community.
+And if you're a leader, recognize that someone who excels in collaborative work is bringing enormous value even if they're not the solo architect type.
+Organizations that adopt ensemble programming as standard practice create space for this path to thrive.

 ### The Problem-Solver / Firefighter

 What if you're the person who thrives in chaos?

 Some ADHD developers do their best work under pressure.
 They love jumping into crisis situations, novel problems, and situations that others find overwhelming.
 They're the emergency responders of software development.

-Consulting, incident response, technical troubleshooting, pre-sales engineering—these roles reward people who can quickly assess complex situations and find solutions fast.

-**ADHD strengths**: Hyperfocus under pressure is real.
-Crisis energy can be productive energy.
-Your ability to think creatively when the chips are down is genuinely rare.
+Hyperfocus under pressure is real.
+Crisis energy becomes productive energy.
+The ability to think creatively when everything's on fire is genuinely rare and valuable.

-**What makes this viable**: Organizations that need rapid response and crisis management.
-Consulting firms that value generalists who can parachute into any situation.
+I know a consultant with ADHD who describes their ideal day as "five different client problems, all urgent, all requiring creative solutions."
+What sounds exhausting to most people is their sweet spot.
+They can assess complex situations quickly, context-switch between different client environments, and find solutions under tight deadlines.
+They're brilliant at it, and perpetually bored during steady-state maintenance work.

-**For individuals**: Your ability to focus in chaos isn't a weird quirk.
-It's a valuable skill.
+Consulting, incident response, technical troubleshooting, pre-sales engineering: these roles need what you have.
+If this sounds like you, stop apologizing for getting bored during quiet periods.
+Your ability to focus in chaos isn't a weird quirk, it's a valuable skill that organizations desperately need.
 Find roles that put you where the action is.
+And

-**For leaders**: Value the people who thrive when things are broken.
-Don't penalize them for getting bored during steady-state operations.
+leaders: recognize and value the people who thrive when things are broken, rather than penalizing them for struggling with routine operations.

 ### The Craft Practitioner